1. Measuring & ordering

 Old Lawn - Strip old grass and thatch layer to bare soil or completely destroy old lawn with rototiller.
 Then grade same as above for new lawn.

 New Lawn - Grade to slope away from home, fill in all depressions, so no water lays.
 Leave final grade 1" below sidewalks and curbs.
-Add starter fertilizer 10-20-20, 50 lbs per 5000 sq.ft.
-Add lime per test results.
-Apply lime and starter on soil and rake in soil top 1/4 inch.
+Add starter fertilizer 7-14-7, 50 lbs per 5000 sq.ft.
+Our 7-14-7 has lime included in the bag.
+Additional lime may be required after reviewing soil test results.
+Apply on soil and rake in to the top 1/4 inch of soil.

 3. Sod installation